 Medicine Ball Rotational Side Toss

-Stand about 3 to 4 feet perpendicular to a wall, holding a medicine ball with both hands.
+How to Do It: Stand about 3 to 4 feet perpendicular to a wall, holding a medicine ball with both hands.
 Slightly bend your knees and engage your core.
 Throw the ball at the wall.
 Catch the ball when it bounces back to you.
 Perform 2 to 3 sets of 10 reps on each side.
-Maybe nickname yourself Atlas while you’re at it.

 Try Not To: Go too heavy.
 “This should feel like a golf swing.
 Too heavy of a weight and you won’t be able to do it in a fluid fashion,” says Gaz.
 “It should be a fairly smooth motion.”